How can I book an appointment to apply for a passport / ID card?

 What should I do in case of an emergency?

-Should you find yourself in a situation of genuine emergency (i.e. serious illness or death in the immediate family) for which you are required to travel but are unable to book an appointment in time, we would ask you contact us by email and include all relevant proof (i.e. medical / death certificate, proof of kinship).
+Should you find yourself in a situation of genuine emergency (i.e. serious illness or death in the immediate family) for which you are required to travel but are unable to book an appointment in time, we would ask you contact us by email and include all relevant proof (i.e. medical/ death certificate, proof of kinship).
 We will then try to assist you as much as possible.

 What should I be aware of with regards to my appointment at the Embassy?

 - Please ensure to come prepared.
 Owing to high demand, we have compressed appointments into tight 15 minute slots.
 Please refer to the checklist on our website (Passport, ID card) and ensure that you have all required documentation, including all necessary photocopies for your appointment.
 Your time-restricted appointment slot does not allow for additional or special requests.
+In the event that you cannot attend your appointment, we would ask you to cancel it as promptly as possible in order to make the Slot available again for others.

-- You will not be able to collect your new passport / ID card for the foreseeable future.
+- You will not be able to collect your new passport/ ID card for the foreseeable future.
 You are therefore required to provide a prepaid, self-addressed special delivery envelope (Royal Mail).

 - Please ensure to attend your appointment on time.
 It is our aim to adhere to a full, tight schedule.
 Please allow for lengthy waiting times outside the Embassy, however.
 Owing to pandemic restrictions, we can only allow a maximum of 10 people in our waiting room at any one time.
 Only those whose attendance is indispensable will be permitted access to the Embassy.
 This includes applicants and only absolutely necessary accompanying persons (i.e. both parents will need to attend appointments for children, carers or chaperones can attend appointments for those requiring special assistance).
 Please ensure to adhere to social distancing regulations while in our waiting room.